hyperledger/fabric/docs/source/txflow.rst

 3. **Proposal responses are inspected**

-The application verifies the endorsing peer signatures and compares the proposal responses to determine if the proposal responses are the same.
-If the chaincode is only querying the ledger, the application would only inspect the query response and would typically not submit the transaction to the ordering service.
-If the client application intends to submit the transaction to the ordering service to update the ledger, the application determines if the specified endorsement policy has been fulfilled before submitting (i.e. did peerA and peerB both endorse).
-The architecture is such that even if an application chooses not to inspect responses or otherwise forwards an unendorsed transaction, the endorsement policy will still be enforced by peers and upheld at the commit validation phase.
+The target peer verifies the proposal responses are the same prior to proceeding with the transaction submission.
+The architecture is such that even if a transaction is submitted without this check, the endorsement policy will still be checked and enforced when each peer validates transactions prior to committing them.

 .. image:: images/step4.png

-4. **Client assembles endorsements into a transaction**
+4. **Target peer assembles endorsements into a transaction**

-The application “broadcasts” the transaction proposal and response within a “transaction message” to the ordering service.
-The transaction will contain the read/write sets, the endorsing peers signatures and the Channel ID.
-The ordering service does not need to inspect the entire content of a transaction in order to perform its operation, it simply receives transactions from all channels in the network, orders them chronologically by channel, and creates blocks of transactions per channel.
+The target peer “broadcasts” the transaction proposal and response within a “transaction message” to the ordering service.
+The transaction contains the Channel ID, the read/write sets, and a signature from each endorsing peer.
+The ordering service does not need to inspect the entire content of a transaction in order to perform its operation, it simply receives transactions, orders them, and creates blocks of transactions per channel.

 .. image:: images/step5.png